All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 BloatingCommonOccasionalMay be amplified

-Many patients find that their GI tract simply cannot handle both at once, especially during the early weeks of GLP-1 therapy when side effects are most intense.
+Many patients find that their GI tract simply can't handle both at once, especially during the early weeks of GLP-1 therapy when side effects are most intense.

 Berberine's Effect on Other Medications